Support Vector Machine (SVM)

 SVM margin and decision boundary

 This constrained optimization problem, known as the primal problem, is difficult to solve directly.
-However, since this is the convex optimization problem, there exists its dual problem using Lagrange multipliers, which often has computational advantages and enables the kernel trick.
+Since the objective is convex and the inequality constraints are linear, Slater's condition is automatically satisfied, so strong duality holds and the problem can equivalently be solved via its dual, which often has computational advantages and enables the kernel trick.

 Soft Margin Constraints